Haru3S/CodeHS-Assignment-Answers/README.md

 JavaScript Karel Movemnts.
 Learning the first bits of JavaScript to control a little dog called Karel.
 > Some of the later assignments are completed with no syntax errors but if my code gives a syntax error or another kind of error use the pull request to add your code will be added as a alternate file to `main`.

+### Unit 3

+COMING SOON!

 ### Unit 5

 Javascript Graphics.
 The use of JS to create simple or complex graphics.
 To create graphics with RGB, HSL, HEX or BIN such as a rainbow or a black & white ladder.
 > My class skipped to Unit 5 so there is no in-between.
-If there is some code you want to add for "Unit 3 & 4" create a pull request with your code.
+If there is some code you want to add for "Unit 4" create a pull request with your code.

 ### Unit 6